EVORA-project/evora-ontology/models/docs/regionEncompassedInThisProduct.md

 # Slot: region encompassed in this Product (regionEncompassedInThisProduct)

-_The specific region encompassed in the product_
+_The specific region encompassed in the product._